lezette/learning-a11y/src/was/understanding-wcag-percievable.md

   <p>After learning this to ensure I really understand the Perceivable principle I asked ChatGPT to generate a
     <strong>IAAP WAS-style quiz</strong> focused on testing your understanding of WCAG 2.2 - Perceivable principle and
-    it helped me build realize that I actually do understand the Perceivable principle (Yay).
+    it helped me realize that I actually do understand the Perceivable principle (Yay).
 So on to the next Principle soon
   </p>